memfault/interrupt/_drafts/choosing_or_building_an_embedded_db.md

 record (useful for building hierarchical relationships), the length of the record data, a checksum of the record data, and finally a checksum of the header.

-At boot, the microcontroller can efficienty scan through the database, loading the key and type metadata, memorizing the physical address (flash offset) of every record.
+At boot, the microcontroller can efficiently scan through the database, loading the key and type metadata, memorizing the physical address (flash offset) of every record.
 This scan is efficient because only the headers need be read.
 The contents can be skipped over.
 Things only slow down in the case of corruption, in which case it is necessary to scan through